modyo/ym4r_gm/README.md

 >	@map = GMap.new("map_div")
 >	marker1 = GMarker.new([123.55,123.988],:info_window => "Hello from 1!")
 >	marker2 = GMarker.new([87.123,18.9],:info_window =>"Hello from 2!")
->	@map.overlay_global_init(GMarkerGroup.new(true,
->					1 => marker1,
->					2 => marker2),"myGroup")
+>	@map.overlay_global_init(GMarkerGroup.new(true, 1 => marker1, 2 => marker2),"myGroup")

-Here I have created an active (ie which is going to be displayed when the map is created) marker group called +myGroup+ with 2 markers, which I want to reference later.
+Here I have created an active (ie which is going to be displayed when the map is created) marker group called *myGroup* with 2 markers, which I want to reference later.
 If I did not want to reference them later (I just want to be able to display and undisplay the marker group), I could have passed an array instead of the hash.

 Then in your template, you could have that:

->	<a href="#" onclick="myGroup.showMarker(1);return false;">Click here to display marker1</a>
+>	... onclick="myGroup.showMarker(1);return false;"
->	<a href="#" onclick="myGroup.showMarker(2);return false;">Click here to display marker2</a>
+>	... onclick="myGroup.showMarker(2);return false;"
 >	<%= @map.div %>

 When you click on one of the links, the corresponding marker has its info window displayed.

-You can call +activate+ and +deactivate+ to display or undisplay a group of markers.
+You can call *activate* and *deactivate* to display or undisplay a group of markers.
 You can add new markers with *addMarker(marker,id)*.
 Again if you don't care about referencing the marker, you don't need to pass an id.
 If the marker group is active, the newly added marker will be displayed immediately.
 Otherwise it will be displayed the next time the group is activated.
 Finally, since it is an overlay, the group will be removed when calling clearOverlays on the GMap object.

 You can center and zoom on all the markers in the group by calling *GMarkerGroup#centerAndZoomOnMarkers()* after the group has been added to a map.
-So for example, if you would want to do that at initalization time, you would do the following (assuming your marker group has been declared as +group+):
+So for example, if you would want to do that at initalization time, you would do the following (assuming your marker group has been declared as *group*):
 	@map.record_init group.center_and_zoom_on_markers

 ### GMarkerManager